intersel/iFSMAnimation/README.md

 iFSMAnimation
 =============

-iFSM machines to create simple HTML5 animations easily and quickly
+iFSM machines to create simple HTML5 animations easily and quickly!

+You describe the DOM objects that you want to animate, attached them to the iFSM machines, and let's animate!

-To use it,  have a look on the index.html file and see an example for a french "Happy new year" card...
+To use it, have a look on the examples provided...

 Mainly, you need to create:
-* a 'section' that will define where is the animation and 'articles' to define the different animated objects
+* a HTML 'section' (or whatever) that will define where is the animation and HTML 'articles' to define the different animated objects
 * at the end, add a little script to start the animation...
 * that's it!